vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

-remaining steady and bringing into exist- ence all the objects of their desire, is awake for the ful- filment of them.
+remaining steady and bringing into existence all the objects of their desire, is awake for the fulfilment of them.
 </details>